damusss/mili/guide/extra.md

 - `MILIIncompatibleStylesError`: Raised when incompatible styles are both defined for an element
 - `MILIStatusError`: Raised when an action is invalidated from another action (i.e. if you don't call `MILI.start`)

+## MILI Typehints

-In the `mili.typing` module you can find my type aliases useful for typehints:
+In the `mili.typing` module you can find many type aliases useful for typehints:

 - `NumberOrPercentage`: Used to represent an int, float, or a percentage string
 - `RectLike`, `ColorLike`: Represents valid rectangles and colors supported by pygame